SunnyLimc/obsidian-limc/001 - Workbench/3B1B - Linear algebra.md

 	\end{bmatrix}
 	$$
 - mapping from 3D to 2D, each vector of the 3 is the orientation of axis
+	- basically a 2D-plane with a particular offset and orientation
 $$ \begin{bmatrix}
 	2 & 0 & 3 \\
 	-1 & 1 & 1 \\